 If the idea of dealing with blustering crowds on a hot summer day sucks every last bit of energy out of you, the Wilson River in the Tillamook National Forest including the Footbridge area would prove to be the best swimming hole for you.
 The serenity of the Wilson River Footbridge will release every bit of tension you are holding on to.

-It would not be an exaggeration to state that this might be the most inviting and the calmest stretch of slow moving water that you will find in the entire Pacific Northwest.
-The beach, however, is made of river rock and is not sandy which may be a turn-off for some, but the large rocks are equally comfortable to relax and enjoy the sun.
+It would not be an exaggeration to state that this might be the most inviting and the calmest stretch of slow-moving water that you will find in the entire Pacific Northwest.
+The beach is made of river rocks and is not sandy which may be a turn-off for some, but the large rocks are equally comfortable to relax and enjoy the sun.

 This spot features much deeper pools near the cliffs and under a footbridge.
 Also, there are shallow places for wading and kids splashing.
 Rapids are used for tubing and cliffs are popular for jumping.
 Do not jump from the footbridge.
 The level of water underneath the bridge varies and bridge jumping can be extremely dangerous.

 Cautions: Cliff and bridge jumping, slippery rocks are associated with risks, please use caution and make safe decisions.

 Wilson River Trail is a 21-mile moderate scenic trail extending from Elk Creek to Keenig Creek Trailheads.
 This trail can be accessed from different points including the Footbridge Trailhead.

 The trailhead is located on the opposite side of the river.
 Park your car at the day-use parking area, cross the footbridge, and hike 0.3 miles to a junction with the Wilson River Trail.
 The route on the left is the 6.1-mile moderate trail for hikers and mountain bikers to Keenig Creek.
 For Jones Creek and Smith Homestead Day-Use Areas, take a right at the junction and hike 3.5 miles.